athomasq/athomasq.github.io/library.md

 <br/>

-As of January 2020, I've catalogued 6 of 30 bookshelves in my house.
+As of February 2020, I've catalogued 8 of 30 bookshelves in my house.